-I thank him for not rocking with me (to ease my back pain) as we hug standing at the beach in Cuba under the moonlight, and as I weeped silently right under his nose feeling invisible.
-I’m grateful for how he’s stopped the dance and the music after we got married.
+I thank him for not rocking with me (to ease my back pain) as we hug standing at the beach in Cuba under the moonlight, and as I wept silently right under his nose feeling invisible.
+I’m grateful for how he stopped the dance and the music after we got married.
 I thank him for not supporting me with my dreams and passions once I discovered them.
-And I can’t thank him enough for making it tough for me and so difficult that the pain of staying was incredibly worse than the pain of walking out…until that point, where I did walk out.
+And I can’t thank him enough for making it tough for me and so difficult that the pain of staying was incredibly worse than the pain of walking out…until that point when I did walk out.
 And it was the hardest darn thing I have ever done.
 I am stronger for it now.
-How can I not express gratitude to him?!

 The fine was hefty, I paid it with years of my life.
 Years that I can never have back or undo or reverse.
-The beautiful part though, is that I wouldn’t want to undo any of it.
+The beautiful part though is that I wouldn’t want to undo any of it.
 It happened for a reason.
-It happened so I would learn a lesson from that short lived marriage, many lessons actually.
+It happened so I would learn a lesson from that short-lived marriage, many lessons actually.
 It happened so I can grow.
 So I owe gratitude to him and to the marriage.

 People often ask me the typical question, ‘do you regret it?’ and my answer is always the same.
-No. How else would I have gotten on the path I’m on now, if I did not get into that relationship with its rocky path that was all designed to lead me to my current path?
+No. How else would I have gotten on the path I’m on now if I did not get into that relationship with its rocky path that was all designed to lead me to my current path?

 So this June, I’m going out to the same restaurant where we went 7 years ago to celebrate getting married.
 This time I’m going to celebrate how far I’ve come on this journey called Life.
 To celebrate Being Me!
 What a difference 7 years can make!

 It’s a great life.
 I am ever so grateful.

 When the ego is set aside for a moment, you will have a chance to experience greater compassion and understanding for the people around you.
 You will also have gratitude show up for all sorts of things big and small in your life.
 Ego gets in the way, always.